therealtwigster/fasa-stcg/README.md

   Mk IV), a real FASA Class IX Destroyer.
 - **Tactical viewscreen**: the enemy contact panel shows a live bow-on portrait of the ship you're facing instead of just text.
 No sensor lock yet?
 The portrait is genuinely blurred, overlaid with sensor static, and the status readout blinks like a warning light.
-21 hulls now have real artwork (Reliant, D-10, Chandley, both D-7 marks, the Romulan Winged Defender, Bird of Prey, and Stormbird, Loknar, Excelsior, both Klingon Throne Seeker/Ever-Victorious hulls, three more Klingon Bird of Prey classes, the Klingon Sting Tongue, Constitution, Enterprise, Federation, Baker, and both Orion blockade runners — Wanderer and Lightning);
-  every other ship still shows a generated silhouette in its own faction's style.
+22 hulls now have real artwork (Reliant, D-10, Chandley, both D-7 marks, the Romulan Winged Defender, Bird of Prey, and Stormbird, Loknar, Excelsior, both Klingon Throne Seeker/Ever-Victorious hulls, three more Klingon Bird of Prey classes, the Klingon Sting Tongue, Constitution, Enterprise, Federation, Baker, both Orion ships — Wanderer and Lightning — and the new Klingon Little Killer); the Klingon Saber and Gull and all three Gorn ships still show a generated silhouette in their own faction's style.
 Federation, Klingon, Romulan, Orion, and Gorn each get distinct type, framing, and phrasing on this screen — not just a different color, a different instrument culture.
 Viewing as Federation also shows an independent transponder-signal readout, separate from sensor lock.
 - **FASA-faithful turn structure**: Power Allocation → Tactical Advantage → three rounds of Sensors/Movement/Firing → Shield Repowering.
 Commit your power allocation, then confirm with **Proceed to Combat** or catch a mistake with **Revise Allocation** before the fight begins.